Chapter Twenty-One: Budgeting: Planning for Success

 The discussion in this chapter has largely presumed a static budget.
 A static budget is not designed to change with fluctuations in activity level.
 Once sales and expenses are estimated, they become the relevant benchmarks.
 An alternative that has some compelling advantages is the flexible budget.

 Flexible budgets relate anticipated expenses to observed revenue.
-To illustrate, if a business greatly exceeded the sales goal, it is reasonable to expect costs to also exceed planned levels.
+To illustrate, if a business greatly exceeded the sales goal, it is reasonable to expect certain costs to also exceed planned levels.
 After all, some items like cost of sales, sales commissions, and shipping costs are directly related to volume.
-How ridiculous would it be to fault the manager of the business for having cost overruns?
+How ridiculous would it be to fault the manager of this business for having cost overruns?
 Conversely, failing to meet sales goals should be accompanied by a reduction in variable costs.
 Certainly it would make no sense to congratulate a manager for holding costs down in this case!
 A flexible budget is one that reflects expected costs as a function of business volume; when sales rise so do certain budgeted costs, and vice versa.
 The next chapter will illustrate a flexible budget.

 In working with budgets, especially budgets of governmental units, one may encounter an encumbrance.
 An encumbrance is a budgetary restriction occurring in advance of a related expenditure.
 The purpose of an encumbrance is to earmark funds for a designated future purpose.
 For instance, a department may have $100,000 budgeted for office supplies for the upcoming year.
 However, the department may have already entered into a $500 per month contract for copy machine repair services.
-Although $100,000 is budgeted, the remaining free balance is only $94,000 because $6,000 has already been committed for the repair service.
+Although $100,000 is budgeted, the remaining free balance is only $94,000 because $6,000 ($500 X 12 months) has already been committed for the repair service.
 At any point in time, the total budget, minus actual expenditures, minus remaining encumbrances, would result in the residual free budget balance for the period.